Nice to meet you.

 After frog, I went in-house to work on new product development end-to-end at Financial Engines, a mission-driven fintech firm that helps everyday people with planning for retirement.
 As a director level product manager at FE I led much of the innovation and re-imagining of the customer experience, managed Agile teams, and worked closely with teams and stakeholders throughout the company to conceptualize and bring products to market at scale.

-I received my BFA in Industrial Design with High Distinction from California College of the Arts in San Francisco.
-I was named in the top 100 most significant alumni of the school’s first 100 years.
+My BFA in Industrial Design with High Distinction is from California College of the Arts in San Francisco.
+I was named in the top 100 most distinguished alumni of the school’s first 100 years.

-I earned my Master's in Humanities from University of Chicago, where I did a custom mix of sociology, ethnography, anthropology, and art history to do an early version of a "design research" program, before such a term existed.
+I received an MA in Humanities from University of Chicago, in an interdisciplinary program where I combined sociology, ethnography, anthropology, cultural theory and art history, to create a "design research" program before these really existed.

 My Writing and Speaking